Allen, Texas: Politics

-Allen, like the rest of Collin County, was solidly Republican throughout the early 2000s, but it has shifted significantly towards the Democratic Party in recent elections, culminating in Democrat Joe Biden's narrow victory in the city in 2020.
+Allen, like the rest of Collin County, was solidly Republican throughout the early 2000s, but through demographic changes it has shifted significantly towards the Democratic Party in recent elections, culminating in Democrat Joe Biden's narrow victory in the city in 2020.

 State and federal representation

 The current state senator for Texas Senate, District 8 is Angela Paxton.
 Jeff Leach is the state representative for District 67 and Candy Noble is the state representative for District 89.
-Allen residents are represented in the United States Congress by Senators Ted Cruz and John Cornyn and representative Van Taylor.
+Allen residents are represented in the United States Congress by Senators Ted Cruz and John Cornyn, and Representative Keith Self of Texas's 3rd congressional district.

 Education

 Colleges

 Allen hosts a campus of Collin College, which is located inside Allen High School and mainly serves dual-credit high school students.
 A separate Collin College Technical Campus, opened in 2020, is located in west Allen.
 The 340,000 square-foot facility serves more than 7,000 students when fully occupied and is dedicated to workforce education.